the-marciello/oa-doc-osp/laravel-fatture-in-cloud-v2.md

 $response = $issued_documents->bin($document_id);
 ```

 For the example described above the package also provide the `binDetail()` method.
+It allows you to get the invoice from the ID of a deleted proforma.

 ### Rate limit <Badge type="error" text="HOT" vertical="middle"/>